-Numerous Americans use prescription sleep meds such as Lunesta, Ambien, and Sonata to receive good shut-eye.
-Yet, the U.S. Food and Drug Administration on Tuesday slapped a difficult new warning label on this class of drugs, because of risks from daytime drowsiness the day when used.
+Numerous Americans use prescription sleep medications, such as Lunesta, Ambien, and Sonata to receive a good night sleep.
+Yet, the U.S. Food and Drug Administration on Tuesday slapped a stronger warning label on this class of drugs, because of risks from daytime drowsiness when used.

 The move was driven by 66 cases in which patients involved in something are labeled “complex sleep behaviors” after taking the insomnia medications.

-In 20 cases, behaviors become deadly.
+In twenty cases, behaviors became deadly.
 Causes of death ranged from drowning, carbon monoxide poisoning, falls, hypothermia or automobile collisions (with the individual driving), an apparent suicide, the FDA said.

 While not even a single person was killed in those reports, injuries involved falls, burns, near-drowning, accidental overdoses, exposure to extreme cold temperatures leading to limb loss or near death, self-injuries like gunshot wounds, as well as apparent suicide attempts.